SD Association: SD standards

 In February 2017, the SD Association introduced UHS-III, doubling the fastest SD memory card transfer rate up to 624 MB/s.
 UHS-III faster speeds help move large amounts of data generated by data-intense Gbit/s wireless communication, 360-degree cameras, drones, 3D, 4K and 8K videos recorded on SDXC and SDHC memory cards.

 In June 2018, the SD Association introduced SD Express which added the PCI Express and NVMe interfaces to the legacy SD interface.
 The PCIe interface will deliver a 985 MB/s maximum data transfer rate and the NVMe upper layer protocol enables advanced memory access mechanisms.

 In tandem with the SD Express release, the SD Association also announced the SD Ultra Capacity (SDUC) card.
 The maximum storage capacity in SD memory cards grows from 2 TB with SDXC to 128 TB with the SDUC card.
 Both releases maintained backward compatibility and are part of the new SD 7.0 specification.

 In February 2019, the SD Association announced the microSD Express.
 The microSD Express cards offer PCI Express and NVMe interfaces, as the June 2018 SD Express release did, alongside the legacy microSD interface for continued backwards compatibility.
 The SDA also released new visual marks to denote microSD Express memory cards to make matching the card and device easier for optimal device performance.

 In May 2020, the SD Association introduced the SD 8.0 (SD8.0) specification for the SD Express memory card.

 In May 2022, the SD Association announced the SD 9 Specification.

+In October 2023, the SD Association announced the SD 9.1 Specification, which defines the access rules required to ensure the minimum defined performance of the PCI/NVMe interface in SD Express cards, including multi-stream access of up to eight streams.